- Harness ‘people power’

 In another organisation some staff members were resistant to digitising a group of records and destroying the original paper records, as they might be needed in court at a future date.
 Implementation team members explained the legislation in NSW which allows for the admissibility of a copy in court in place of the original (Electronic Transactions Act, Evidence Act) and the destruction of the originals under certain circumstances (State Records Act).
 They also discussed how they had chosen stringent technical and metadata specifications and storage solutions and ensured the program was adequately managed and documented so that the images could be regarded as credible evidence in court.

-See Disposal of original paper records after digitisation and Legal admissibility and credibility of digital images for more information.
+See Disposal of original paper records after digitisation and Legal admissibility of digital records for more information.

 Involve staff in the process

 Another means of gaining user support and achieving program aims is to build relationships with them and involve staff in discussions on how their work processes will change with the introduction of digitisation.
 The reality is that the people who know most about a business process (or parts of a process) and what changes are possible and how they might work are the staff performing the process already.
 If their views are taken into account and they feel that they have been able to influence the nature of the change, they may be more inclined to accept it.